sebastienh/textually.net/content/en/documentation/nodio/nodioEditorsPanel.md

 # Editor

 The _Editors_ panel displays all the selected files from the corresponding [files outline](#filesOutline).
+At the top of the _Editors_ panel, the _document title bar_ displays the name of the document along with _back_ and _forward_ buttons to move back and forward into the history.
 Each editor displays a title bar, the text and a panel with a plus button.

-Following is a description brief description for each.

 ## Title bar